N1ptic/theWhisperer/README.md

 ```

 2. Use the following controls:
-- Press `+` to start recording
+- Press `R` to start recording
-- Press `-` to stop recording and process the audio
+- Press `S` to stop recording and process the audio
+- Press `C` to clear the screen
-- Press `q` to quit the application
+- Press `Q` to quit the application

 ## ⚙️ Configuration

 The application uses the following default settings:
-- Audio sample rate: 16kHz
+- Audio sample rate: 48kHz
 - Audio channels: Mono
-- Model: Whisper Large v3
+- Whisper Model: Base
+- LLM: Llama (via Ollama)
 - Device: CUDA if available, CPU otherwise

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+- Audio filters: High-pass (50Hz), Low-pass (15kHz), Volume boost (1.5x)

+## 🎤 Audio Device Configuration

+- Windows: Automatically detects HyperX Cloud Stinger Core Wireless DTS
+- Linux/macOS: Uses default audio input device
+- Lists available audio devices if preferred device is not found

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## ⚠️ Note
+## ⚠️ Notes

+- Ensure Ollama is running before starting the application
-Make sure to configure your audio input device correctly in the `record_audio()` function of `app.py`.
+- Configure your audio input device if the default is not suitable
+- For optimal performance, use a CUDA-capable GPU

+## 📝 License

+This project is licensed under the MIT License - see the LICENSE file for details.